trang1618/treeheatr-manuscript/manuscript.md

 The default `lev_fac = 1.3` seems to provide aesthetically pleasing trees independent of the tree size (see [vignette](https://trang1618.github.io/treeheatr/articles/explore.html)).
 The user can define a customized layout for a specific set of nodes and combine that layout with the automatic layout for the other nodes.

-As default, *treeheatr* automatically performs clustering when organizing the heatmap.
+By default, *treeheatr* automatically performs clustering when organizing the heatmap.
 To order the features, clustering is run separately on the two groups of features, continuous and categorical, across all samples (including the outcome label, unless `clust_target = FALSE`).
 To order the samples, clustering is run on samples within each terminal node of all features.
 *treeheatr* uses the `daisy()` function in the [*cluster*](https://cran.r-project.org/web/packages/cluster/) R package with the Gower metric [@doi:10.2307/2528823] to compute dissimilarity in both continuous and nominal categorical feature types.